kubeflow/community/releases/handbook.md

 **Responsibilities:**

-* Driving the blog post effort
+* Drive the release blog post effort
+* Drive the release presentation effort
-* Handling communication for social media content publication
+* Handle communication for social media content publication
-* Orchestrating and creating user surveys
+* Orchestrate and create user surveys
-* Tracking important features and bug fixes that should be highlighted in the release.
+* Track important features and bug fixes that should be highlighted in the release

 ### Docs Lead

 The Docs Lead is responsible for working with the Release Team to coordinate documentation updates for the next Kubeflow release.

+If no members can serve as docs lead, the release manager must take on the role.

 **Prerequisites:** Contributions to the [website repo](https://github.com/kubeflow/website)

 **Time Commitments:** This role will require some synchronous communication.
 The bulk of their work is expected to be in the Documentation phase of the release, but they will also be involved throughout the release by keeping track of issues that might require an update to the docs.

 **Responsibilities:**
-* Identifying and tracking new issues that require update to the docs
+* Identify and track new issues that require update to the docs
-* Working with contributors to modify existing docs to accurately represent any upcoming changes
+* Work with contributors to modify existing docs to accurately represent any upcoming changes
-* Reviewing documentation PRs to ensure quality following the website [Style Guide](https://www.kubeflow.org/docs/about/style-guide/)
+* Review documentation PRs to ensure quality following the website [Style Guide](https://www.kubeflow.org/docs/about/style-guide/)
-* Migrating the old website [version] documentation and updating it with the new release
+* Migrate the old website [version] documentation and updating it with the new release

-### Working Group Liaison
-Person responsible for liaising between the release team and the WG.
-The will be the main contact point for the Release Team to figure out the progress of the WG as well as required component versions, throughout the release.
-If a Release Team Member is already part of a WG then they could also serve as the liaison.

-**Prerequisites:** Contributor in the Working Group and acknowledged from the tech leads of that Working Group

-**Time Commitments:** This role can be completely asynchronous.
-Most of their work is expected to be in the Feature Freeze and Documentation phases.

-**Responsibilities:**
-- Providing a roadmap and dependency updates to the Community early in the release cycle
-- Communicating with Release Team during the Feature Freeze about the progress of bug fixes

 ### Working Group Documentation Lead
 The Working Group Documentation Lead is responsible for working with the Working Group and Release Team to coordinate a Working Group's documentation updates for the next Kubeflow release.